-In accordance with law, the county will provide each school in the county with the forms and ink pads necessary to record each student's fingerprints in kindergarten through grade 12.
+In accordance with law, the county will provide each school in the county with the forms and ink pads necessary to record each student’s fingerprints in kindergarten through grade 12.

-The district schools with the assistance of the State Law Enforcement Division and/or local law enforcement agencies will fingerprint school children in kindergarten and grades one through 12 when the parent of a child requests in writing that his/her child be fingerprinted for identification purposes for the child’s protection.
+The district schools with the assistance of the State Law Enforcement Division and/or local law enforcement agencies will fingerprint students in kindergarten and grades one through 12 when the parent/legal guardian of a student requests in writing that his/her child be fingerprinted for identification purposes for the student’s protection.

-The school will give the fingerprints to the student’s parents.
+The school will give the fingerprints to the student’s parents/legal guardians.

+Security Breach or Other Unauthorized Disclosure

+Staff members who disclose student education records in a manner inconsistent with applicable law and board policy, whether as a result of intentional action or negligence, may be subject to disciplinary action, up to and including termination from employment.
+Any discipline imposed shall be in accordance with applicable law and board policy.

+Staff concerns about a possible security breach shall be reported immediately to superintendent.
+If the superintendent is the person alleged to be responsible for the security breach, the staff member will report the concern to the board chair.

+When the district determines that a school service contract provider has committed a material breach of its contract with the district, and that such material breach involves the misuse or unauthorized release of student personally identifiable information or other student education records, the district will work with the service contract provider and the district’s legal counsel to determine the appropriate course of action to ensure compliance with all federal, state, and local laws regarding notification, involvement of law enforcement, and reporting to the Family Policy Compliance Office, as appropriate.

+All breaches and unauthorized disclosures of student education records or personally identifiable information will be documented in compliance with FERPA regulation.
+The district, when possible, will preserve all evidence and/or documentation of any such breach or unauthorized disclosure for later forensic examination, if necessary.
+The district will assess any such breach or unauthorized disclosure to determine its cause and to take action to minimize the risk of future occurrences.

 The Family Educational Rights and Privacy Act Office

-Parents/Legal guardians and eligible students have the right to file written complaints concerning alleged violations of the Family Educational Rights and Privacy Act.
+Parents/Legal guardians and eligible students have the right to file written complaints concerning alleged violations of the FERPA.
 Written complaints should be sent to the following address:

 Family Policy Compliance Office